-Classification under IAS 17 Right-of-use assets Lease liabilities All other operating leases the amount of any prepaid or accrued lease payments.
-All other: the carrying value that would have resulted from IFRS 16 being applied from the lease payments, discounted using the Group's Finance leases Measured based on the carrying values for the lease assets and liabilities immediately before date of initial application (i.e. carrying values brought forward, unadjusted).
+Classification under IAS 17 Right-of-use assets Lease liabilities All other operating leases an amount equal to the lease liability, adjusted by the amount of any prepaid or accrued lease payments.
+All other: the carrying value that would have resulted from IFRS 16 being applied from the Measured at the present value of the remaining lease payments, discounted using the Group's and Company's incremental borrowing rate as at 1 October 2019.
+The Group's and Company's incremental borrowing rate is the rate at which a similar borrowing could be obtained from an independent creditor under comparable terms and conditions.
+The weighted-average rate applied was 4.25%-9.06%.
+Finance leases Measured based on the carrying values for the le date of initial application (i.e. carrying values brow ease assets and liabilities immediately before the ught forward, unadjusted).